Back to All Events

 Sound & Word presents a celebration of poetry.
 Bruce Spang will read from his latest book, Twist.
 Marie Harris and Maggie Anderson will read from their poems.

-The instrumentalist Lee R. Horsman will play his gongs, inviting us into a world of sound refractions.
+The instrumentalist Lee R. Horsman brings his gongs, inviting us into a world of sound refractions.

 TWIST